TpRedNinja/Route-Tracker/Documents-Important stuff/Adding a new game.md

 ---

-[Architecture] 11.
+🏗️ 11.
 Understanding the New Architecture

 The codebase has been reorganized for better maintainability: